2014 Conference USA men's soccer tournament

 The 2014 Conference USA men's soccer tournament was the twentieth edition of the Conference USA Men's Soccer Tournament.
-The tournament decided the Conference USA champion and guaranteed representative into the 2014 NCAA Division I Men's Soccer Championship.
+The tournament decided the Conference USA champion and guaranteed a representative into the 2014 NCAA Division I Men's Soccer Championship.
 The tournament was hosted by Old Dominion University and the games were played at the Old Dominion Soccer Complex.